WillHipschman/Docs/README.md

-# ProjectsToBuild
+# Docs

-Contains a list of projects that I want to build
+Contains documentation on things that I want to remember.

+#####Projects.md
+Lists of Projects to be build in Projects.md.